RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 ## Tier-2 HPC Refresh
 Tier-2 HPCs are EPSRC funded regional-level supercomputing clusters, they are designed to bridge the computational power requirement gap between national services (e.g. Archer, Tier-1) and local university HPCs (Tier-3).
-They are also testbeds for new and heterogeneous HPC technologies, many geared to solve particular type of algorithm or scientific problem.
+They are also testbeds for new and heterogeneous HPC technologies, many geared to solve particular types of algorithm or scientific problem.

 If you're in an institution that's associated with these systems and are doing research inline with the stated purpose of system then access is often free at point-of-use so get in touch with your local Tier-2 contact to get more (and free) compute for your research!
 For example, **if you're doing Deep Learning or Molecular Dynamics simulation here at Sheffield you can request JADE access by filling in this [JADE access form][jade-access-form]**.
-We're also associated with NICE and will be able to provide access once the comes on-line.
+We're also associated with NICE and will be able to provide access once system the comes on-line.

 Even if you're not associated with one of the Tier-2 institution, it is still possible to apply for access through the [EPSRC Resource Allocation Panel (RAP)][tier2-rap].
 Additionally, the [hpc-uk][hpc-acuk] website offer other ways of accessing the systems and has useful links to HPC training courses.

-Funding has been approved for refresh of the Tier-2 centres since late last year and for this round we have an addition of two centres, NICE (N8) and Kelvin-2 (Queens Belfast & Ulster).
+Funding has been approved for a refresh of the Tier-2 centres since late last year and for this round we have an addition of two centres, NICE (N8) and Kelvin-2 (Queens Belfast & Ulster).
 All of these new systems and refresh are mostly expected to come on-line around end of June.